stevequindo/new-zealand-hackathon-game/README.md

-# New Zealand Hacakaton
+# New Zealand Hackathon
-The game that got me first place in the NZ hackathon.
+The game that got me **first place** in the NZ hackathon.
+This was my **first ever game** and first computer science related project.
+It's what started my computer science career.

 It was built for UNICEF: Youth for change.
 The challenge was to build anything that spreads what unicef believes in.